Overview

 Oracle Trusted Answer Search is a purpose-built language-to-target mapping system for enterprise applications.
 It maps natural-language user questions to curated, application-defined search targets, such as reports, URLs, or SQL-driven views.

 Trusted Answer Search is designed for scenarios where accuracy, speed, security, and repeatability are required.
-Instead of generating free-form responses, the platform returns deterministic results that the application can use to render the correct report or direct the user to the right page.
+Instead of generating free-form responses, the platform returns curated, structured results that the application can use to render the appropriate report or direct the user to the right page.

-Trusted Answer Search combines Oracle AI Vector Search, lexical search, and re-ranking techniques to improve relevance.
+Trusted Answer Search combines Oracle AI Vector Search, lexical search, re-ranking techniques, and optional LLM-assisted re-ranking to improve relevance.
 It also incorporates feedback-assisted multi-vector search so administrators can incorporate human feedback and continuously improve quality over time.

 The platform includes operational controls for enterprise deployment, including change management, versioning, query regression analysis, and staged testing.